gh9869827/fifo-dev-dsl/fifo_dev_dsl/dia/README.md

 # DIA Module

-**DIA** (DSL for Interactive Agents) is a domain-specific language and runtime designed to translate user intents and questions into tool invocations and context-aware queries.
-It powers goal-driven agents that resolve missing information, recover from runtime errors, and complete complex tasks through interactive dialogue.
+**DIA** (DSL for Interactive Agents) is a domain-specific language and runtime for translating user intents and queries into tool invocations and context-aware logic.
+It powers goal-driven agents that can resolve missing information, recover from runtime errors, and complete complex tasks through interactive dialogue.

 The DSL is composed of five categories of nodes:

-- **Intent execution** — structured tool calls with named parameters.
+- **Intent execution**: represents structured tool calls with named parameters.
+Includes success and error wrappers to support recovery.
-- **Slot resolution** — interactive prompts and LLM-based inference for missing values.
+- **Slot resolution**: handles missing values through user interaction or LLM-powered queries (`ASK`, `QueryFill`, `QueryGather`, `QueryUser`).
-- **Control flow** — constructs for aborting, retrying, or redirecting execution paths.
+- **Control flow**: enables aborting, redirecting, or replacing execution paths (`Abort`, `AbortWithNewDsl`).
-- **Value representation** — concrete values, fuzzy descriptors, and references to previous slots.
+- **Value representation**: supports concrete values (`Value`), fuzzy values (`FuzzyValue`), return values from nested intents (`ReturnValue`), and references to previous slot values (`SameAsPreviousIntent`).
-- **Containers** — groupings of DSL elements used to sequence logic.
+- **Containers**: used to group and propagate DSL elements, including `Slot`, `ListElement`, and `PropagateSlots`.

 Each node is implemented as a Python class under [`dsl/elements`](dsl/elements), with detailed documentation available in [`dsl/elements/README.md`](dsl/elements/README.md).

-This document provides a high-level overview of the `dia` package: how DSL trees are generated, parsed, resolved, evaluated, and integrated into interactive agents.
+This document provides a high-level overview of the `dia` package, including how DSL trees are generated, parsed, resolved, evaluated, and integrated into interactive agent workflows.

 ## 📚 Table of Contents